Heebron/traefikAuth/README.md

         show the version and quit
 ```

-The service also provides [Prometheus](https://prometheus.io/) metrics at the context /metrics.
-Make sure to add the
-CIDR for the clients
-that will be using the /metrics context.

 In order to use TLS, you must provide both the server cert *-certFile* and matching key *-keyFile* on the command
 line.